bbauska/TUMx-DWAPNx/README.md

 And those can be, for example, SVG graphics.
 They can also be tables or text elements or any other kind of HTML elements.
-So, the main point for D3 is the way that data binding works with D3 and let\'s talk about what that actually means.
+So, the main point for D3 is the way that data binding works with D3 and let&apos;s talk about what that actually means.

 Data binding in web development refers to the assignment of data to specific